Septian139/Septian139/README.md

 About Me:

 - 🔭 Currently working as Java programmer
-- 🤔 Interested in cryptography and reflective programming
+- 🤔 Interested in cryptography, parallel computing, and reflective programming

 #ObjectOriented